 You might not hear from a contact tracer if the exposure you had was not enough to put you at increased risk of COVID-19 transmission.
 For example, the exposure may not have been for at least 15 minutes, or it may have occurred prior to the infectious period.
 Please email us at ADH.CoronaVirus@arkansas.gov or call us at 1-800-803-7847, if you have not been reached by a contact tracer and you believe you may be a close contact.

 What can contact tracers do for close contacts?

 Contact tracers reach out to contacts to help them safely quarantine, find alternate arrangements as necessary, and help them get tested for COVID-19, if recommended.
 The ADH can also help Arkansans with things such as food delivery or alternative housing if they need extra support to safely self-quarantine.

-Contact tracers also educate individuals on the need to monitor themselves for symptoms of COVID-19, and they request permission to enroll the COVID-19-positive person in the SARA (Situational Awareness Response Assistant) Alert system.
+Contact tracers also educate individuals on the need to monitor themselves for symptoms of COVID-19, and they request permission to enroll the person in the SARA (Situational Awareness Response Assistant) Alert system.

 What is SARA Alert?